Home

 new borders yourself later).
 If your image has a fair amount

-of white in it, you will need to increase the exposure
+you will need to increase the exposure

-compensation on your camera to preserve the whiteness
+compensation on your camera to preserve

 (otherwise your whites will look grey).